Description of the baryon mass spectrum by open strings and diquarks: String description of baryon spectrum

 \section{String description of baryon spectrum}

-Here, we explore the possibility of describing baryonic mass spectrum below 2\,GeV by an open string, given the successful description of mesonic mass spectrum by an open string.
+Here, we explore the possibility of describing the baryonic mass spectrum below 2\,GeV by an open string, given the successful description of mesonic mass spectrum by an open string.
 As we already noted in the introduction, this is motivated by the fact that the baryonic spectrum are found to lie on a linear Regge trajectory with a quark-diquark configuration~\cite{Wilczek:2004im,Selem:2006nd}.

 Since each quark is a color triplet, a diquark can form an antisymmetric color $\bm{\bar{3}}_c$, or a symmetric color $\bm{6}_c$ representation.
-Normally, a color $\bm{\bar{3}}_c$ diquark is solely considered because this channel is attractive by one gluon exchange, and the color $\bm{6}_c$ is unfavored configuration due to large electrostatic field energy.
+Normally, a color $\bm{\bar{3}}_c$ diquark is solely considered because this channel is attractive by one-gluon exchange, and the color $\bm{6}_c$ is unfavored configuration due to large electrostatic field energy.
 Thus, in terms of the color representation, the QCD string does not distinguish between an antiquark and the color $\bm{\bar{3}}_c$ diquark.
-This justifies the open string description of baryons as a quark-diquark system.
+This justifies the open-string description of baryons as a quark-diquark system.

 The Fermi statistics require the total diquark wave function to be antisymmetric.
 Since color $\bm{\bar{3}}_c$ is antisymmetric representation, spin and flavor must be symmetrized in a diquark.
 One can either antisymmetrize or symmetrize both indices.
 It turns out that spin antisymmetric configuration is favored over the symmetric one.
 This is due to the spin-dependent chromomagnetic interaction, derived from the nonrelativistic expansion of the one-gluon exchange amplitude.
-This spin antisymmetric diquark is spin singlet and flavor antisymmetric (for non-strange case, this is isosinglet $I=0$) configuration.
+This spin antisymmetric diquark is spin singlet and flavor antisymmetric (for the non-strange case, this is isosinglet $I=0$) configuration.
 We denote such favored ``good'' diquark configuration as $[qq]$.
 One can also consider spin triplet and flavor symmetric (isotriplet $I=1$ for light quarks), and we write this ``bad'' diquark configuration as $(qq)$.

 As in the case of mesons, we consider the cumulative mass spectrum for baryons:

 where the string mass spectrum is the same as in Eq.~\eqref{eq:rhostr}.
 The string polarization degeneracy factor $d_B(m)$ for baryons is given by